 I got a call inviting me to visit General Santos City for a forum with some students.
 The voice sounded desperate because some of the invitees backed out.
 Since it was my first time to go there and I felt I have this calling for spreading film literacy, I said yes.
 In a span of a day, my airplane ticket and hotel arrangements were made.
 There was no turning back.

-When we reached the entrance of the blockade, it was straight out of the movie---people were pushing to get in and it was like a stampede.
-I felt like I was in a can of sardines.
-Armallite-laden soldiers were checking everyone.
-A soldier even stopped me to check my handbag.
 After the long walk, we awarded ourselves with a stop at a durian eatery.
 It was heavenly--- opening the durian right before our eyes, savoring its freshness and gulping softdrinks as its chaser.
 The seller gave us a tip: to remove the durian smell on our hands, we have to use the shell of the durian, put water on it and use it as our basin to wash our hands.
 The smell daw would go away!